catuchi/catuchi/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a recent graduate of the Lighthouse Labs Web Development bootcamp, with a background in Civil Engineering.
+I'm a recent graduate of Lighthouse Labs Web Dev bootcamp, with a background in Civil Engineering and project management.
+Always curious and eager to learn more about development.
+Don't hesitate to reach out to me for collaborations and projects.